 Construction of Hot Wire Instrument:

-The construction is as shown in the figure below.
+The construction is shown in the figure below.
 The current that is used for its measurement is passed through that platinum-iridium wire.
 This instrument uses 2 wires.

 One platinum-iridium wire is tied between points A and B and the other wire is tied between the first wire and D points.
 And this second wire is connected to the spring at the S point with the help of silk thread from the middle.